alexeygrigorev/mlwiki.org/index.php/Eventual_Consistency.md

 ---
-title: "Eventual Consistency"
 layout: default
 permalink: /index.php/Eventual_Consistency
+tags:
+- databases
+- distributed-systems
+- nosql
+title: Eventual Consistency
 ---

-# Eventual Consistency

 ## Eventual Consistency
 - In highly available systems it is very hard to keep replicas consistent, because they have to contact each other every time a write occurs (e.g. with [Two-Phase Commit](Two-Phase_Commit)) to preserve [consistency](Consistency_(databases)).
 - During the time the replicas synchronize everybody should be prevented from writing